 ALSO SEE – Top 15 Beaches in Kerala

 The various historical attractions of Kerala include Dutch Palace, Synagogue, Bekal Fort, Palakkad Fort, Kannur Fort and Hill Place Museum.
-Backwaters, cultural sites, hill station, waterfalls, wildlife sanctuaries, temples, churches, tea/coffee/spice plantations, lakes and rivers are the prime attractions of Kerala.
+Backwaters, cultural sites, hill stations, waterfalls, wildlife sanctuaries, temples, churches, tea/coffee/spice plantations, lakes, and rivers are the prime attractions of Kerala.

-Kerala is home to mouth-watering seafood, lamb and beef cuisines.
-The authentic food of Kerala is famous for its unique flavours which are mainly influenced by Malabari, Arabian and French culture.
+Kerala is home to mouth-watering seafood, lamb, and beef cuisines.
+The authentic food of Kerala is famous for its unique flavors which are mainly influenced by Malabari, Arabian and French culture.
 Kerala is known for its verities of vegetarian dishes; a perfect place for vegetarians.

 Goa vs Kerala-Alchohol and Drinks.

 The party Capital, Goa is known to serve drinks to its visitors.
 There are numerous authorized bars providing tourists with drinks of their choice.

 Kerala does not allow alcohol to its tourists.
 The state has a strict law as per which any adult above the age of 18 cannot possess alcohol more than 3 litres and beer bottles more than 6 litres.
 It is not allowed to drink inside a moving vehicle and in the presence of a child below 15 years of age.
 Anybody who does not abide by the law will be punished.

 Shopaholics would like to visit both Goa and Kerala; as both, places have amazing shopping centers.